 Vikas is focused on solution design, the user experience and quality outcomes.

-Penny has more than 10 years work experience in the public health sector across the continuum, from population health approaches to acute care, including operational and strategic roles.
-She has undertaken project management and public health research roles relating to mental health, addictions and well-being in New Zealand, the UK and Australia, with key focus on change management and stakeholder engagement.
+Penny has 20 years work experience in the public health sector across the continuum, from population health approaches to acute care, including operational and strategic roles.
+She has undertaken project management and public health research roles relating to mental health, addictions and wellbeing in New Zealand, the UK and Australia, with key focus on change management and stakeholder engagement.
 She was a physiotherapist before moving into this field.

 Simon’s goal is to create solutions that inspire people to improve their lives.
 Empathy and creativity are combined to design programmes that meet people’s emotional needs and unlock behaviour change.
 Simon draws on 20 years of engineering, digital and social marketing experience, then applies the latest in human centred design approaches to his projects.